 Built in 1991, the McCann Baseball Field has served as the home to Marist baseball since its dedication at the onset of the 1992 season.
 This venue, which brought Division I baseball to the Mid-Hudson Valley, was a project championed by longtime Marist Trustee John J. Gartland Jr. and the McCann Foundation.
 The field is located directly next to the James J. McCann Recreation Center on the south end of campus.

-Arguably the greatest pitcher who’s ever worn a Marist uniform, Chris Tracz is in his fourth season as head coach of the Red Foxes.
+Arguably the greatest pitcher who’s ever worn a Marist uniform, Chris Tracz is in his seventh season as head coach of the Red Foxes.

-Jesse Marsh begins his first season with the Marist Baseball program.
+Jesse Marsh is in his third season with the Marist baseball program.